zaiisao/Documentation/en/Agora Platform/terms.md

 Generally, the data format of raw audio is PCM, and the data formats of raw video are RGB and YUV420.

 <div class="alert info">Reference:<li><a href="https://docs.agora.io/en/Interactive%20Broadcast/raw_data_audio_android?platform=Android">Raw Audio Data</a></li><li><a href="https://docs.agora.io/en/Interactive%20Broadcast/raw_data_video_android?platform=Android">Raw Video Data</a></li><li><a href="https://docs.agora.io/en/Recording/recording_raw_data?platform=Linux">Get the Raw Data</a></li></div>

+#### <a name="render-first-video"></a>**render time of the first video frame**

+The render time of the first video frame is the time when the SDK renders the first video frame on the local device.

+- The render time of the first local video frame: The time when the SDK renders the first video frame captured by the local camera on the local video view of the local device.
+- The render time of the first remote video frame: The time when the SDK renders the first video frame received from a remote user on the remote video view of the local device.

+The time elapsed from the time when the local or remote user joins a channel to the render time of the first local or the first remote video frame is correlated with the user's hardware and software capacity.
+Agora strives to reduce the time elapsed, so that an application can render the video to less than a second.

 #### <a name="rtm-native-sdk"></a>**RTM Native SDK**